harvestcore/upgote/doc/dockerf.tests.md

 ## Base image

 The base image selected is [`golang:1.15.5-alpine`](https://github.com/docker-library/golang/blob/071e264f53e89ea75f1a38f6c1c33641685d8560/1.15/alpine3.12/Dockerfile).
 It is a lightweigh image that already includes Golang v1.15.5 installed, without any extra unnecesary software.
-Since I'm only going to run some unit tests in the container I don't need an image that includes extra software, like [`golang:1.15.5-buster`](https://github.com/docker-library/golang/blob/071e264f53e89ea75f1a38f6c1c33641685d8560/1.15/buster/Dockerfile) (based on debian) or [`golang:1.15.5-windowsservercore-1809`](https://github.com/docker-library/golang/blob/071e264f53e89ea75f1a38f6c1c33641685d8560/1.15/windows/windowsservercore-1809/Dockerfile) (based on Windows).
+Since I'm only going to run some unit tests in the container I don't need an image that includes extra software, like [`golang:1.15.5-buster`](https://github.com/docker-library/golang/blob/071e264f53e89ea75f1a38f6c1c33641685d8560/1.15/buster/Dockerfile) (based on Debian) or [`golang:1.15.5-windowsservercore-1809`](https://github.com/docker-library/golang/blob/071e264f53e89ea75f1a38f6c1c33641685d8560/1.15/windows/windowsservercore-1809/Dockerfile) (based on Windows).

-On the other hand, having a base image with Golang already installed saves me some time.
+On the other hand, having a base image with Golang already installed saves me some time when building the image.

 ## Dockerfile explanation